 Figure 3: Helicopter-borne VTEMTM survey in action over the Laverton Downs Project

 Priority targets generated from the VTEMTM survey are high amplitude, late-time, discrete anomalies.
-Conductor plate modelling suggests the conductor sources to be shallow, starting from approximately 100-150 metres below surface.
+Conductor plate modelling suggests the conductor sources to be shallow, starting from approximately 100-150m below surface.
 Despite being considered shallow, these targets are deeper than the deepest historical drill hole that targeted nickel and are consistent with the most recent mineralisation models for the style of deposit targeted.

 Australian Potash Limited: